Start your future now: transform your learning experience with flexible online study in Conveyancing via Macquarie Law School

 Cancellations / refund policy

-If you decide to cancel your application, or withdraw from a unit, you must advise the Conveyancing Support Officer in writing before the cancellation date for each semester (5pm Fri week 1).
+If you decide to cancel your application, or withdraw from a unit, you must email the Conveyancing Support Officer before the cancellation date for each semester (5pm Fri week 1).

 The University will only consider a refund of 80% of your tuition fee/s if requested before this date.